Take response actions on a device

 - Action center

 Add or manage tags to create a logical group affiliation.
-Machine tags support proper mapping of the network, enabling you to attach different tags to capture context and to enable dynamic list creation as part of an incident.
+Device tags support proper mapping of the network, enabling you to attach different tags to capture context and to enable dynamic list creation as part of an incident.

 Initiate Automated Investigation